 The very first planting on our new homestead was an apple tree.
 Several apple trees, and a pear, maybe something else.
 Purchased from a nursery downstate -- Macintosh, Winesap, Prairie Spy, Bartlett Pear -- it was what they recommended.
 We brought them north and planted them in the newly fenced (we did know about deer) cold and wind-swept (except from the west) garden-orchard area in 1978.
 We had no amendments to add to the old worn-out sod soil, no mulch to help the new trees get established, little water to help them thrive, no time to devote to the new orchard, and no knowledge of pruning.
 But most of those trees not only grew they lived to set fruit!
 They are amazing creatures.
 I have a great deal of respect and appreciation for them.

 The Macintosh was not a good choice as it's not well adapted to this area, especially back then when the winter cold was more severe.
 I wouldn't plant a Macintosh now.
 I have a note of some fruit harvested in 1987 but then nothing.
 The Winesap could have been a good tree for here.
 I remember it fruited prolifically but the fruit was small.
 I didn't know about pruning or thinning for fruit size and it eventually disappeared from my scanty notes.
 The Bartlett Pear didn't make it past the first few winters.
 But the Prairie Spys.
 Oh those three wonderful hardy survivors, they live to this day.
-Well, actually, they turned out not to be Prairie Spys at all, but some other variety.
+Well, actually, they turned out not to be Prairie Spys at all, but Beacons.

 Apples! - September 28, 2017